hongtaoh/onlinebook/README.md

 > config.js
 ```

-The Navbar is relatively easy to set, read the instrctions [here](https://vuepress.vuejs.org/theme/default-theme-config.html#navbar) or look at the [config.js](https://github.com/hongtaoh/vuepress-starter/blob/master/docs/.vuepress/config.js) of the example site.
+The Navbar is relatively easy to set, read the instructions [here](https://vuepress.vuejs.org/theme/default-theme-config.html#navbar) or look at the [config.js](https://github.com/hongtaoh/vuepress-starter/blob/master/docs/.vuepress/config.js) of the example site.

 The Sidebar is a little bit complicated.
 I chose to use [vuepress-plugin-sidebar](https://github.com/tacck/vuepress-plugin-sidebar) to generate the sidebar-manu automatically.
 Again, look at the [config.js](https://github.com/hongtaoh/vuepress-starter/blob/master/docs/.vuepress/config.js) of the example site, or [VuePress's instructions](https://vuepress.vuejs.org/theme/default-theme-config.html#sidebar).